MitocGroup/www/views/blog/posts/2016/02/building-scalable-web-apps-with-aws-lambda-and-home-grown-serverless-web-framework.md

 The backbone of our approach is known as serverless microservices.
 We use AWS Lambda as our core computing service.
 Security by design is enforced by AWS IAM and we cache as much as possible, in every layer, to improve the performance and reduce the costs of running the web application.

 Amazon S3 is only capable of serving static assets so we must rely on browser-based JavaScript to provide dynamic functionality.
-Our team selected [AngularJS](https://angularjs.org/) as frontend framework, but you can use any other JavaScript framework that you’re most comfortable with.
+Our team selected [AngularJS](https://angularjs.org/) as frontend framework, but you can use any other JavaScript framework that you're most comfortable with.

 We developed [DEEP Framework](https://github.com/MitocGroup/deep-framework) — a home-grown and open-source serverless web framework — and supporting [DEEP CLI](https://www.npmjs.com/package/deepify) — the development tool-chain — that has evolved through real-world use to increase our agility by: